-TIPS FOR MITIGATION
+®TIPS FOR MITIGATION

-- Develop and implement fair, transparent, and effective processes, including a system of accounting, procurement policies, internal controls, records control, and records retention. - Examine existing processes and internal controls to identify areas vulnerable to fraud. - Host regular trainings to educate staff on risks. - Implement an internal compliance and ethics program that encourages the recognition and reporting of waste, fraud, abuse, and mismanagement. - Check that all financial and performance reports are supported with the required documentation. - Onduct monthly bank reconciliations to identify errors or irregularities.
+- Develop and implement fair, transparent, and effective processes, including a system of accounting, procurement policies, internal controls, records control, and records retention. - Examine existing processes and internal controls to identify areas vulnerable to fraud. - Host regular trainings to educate staff on risks. - Market Ma - Check that all financial and performance reports are supported with the required documentation. - Onduct monthly bank reconciliations to identify errors or irregularities.